verifereum/funding/vyper/vyper-verified-compilation.md

 2. **Verified Compilation**: Projects like [CompCert](https://doi.org/10.1145/1538788.1538814) and [CakeML](https://doi.org/10.1145/2578855.2535841) have demonstrated the feasibility of verified compilation for conventional languages.
 Our work extends these techniques to the domain-specific challenges of smart-contract languages.

-3. **Smart Contract Verification**: Numerous tools exist for verifying properties of smart contracts (e.g., using [Dafny](https://github.com/Consensys/evm-dafny) or [Z3](https://www.zellic.io/blog/formal-verification-weth/)), but these typically operate either reasoning directly at the bytecode level or use simplified models of execution disconnected from the real bytecode semantics.
+3. **Smart Contract Verification**: Numerous tools exist for verifying properties of smart contracts (e.g., using [Dafny](https://github.com/Consensys/evm-dafny) or [Z3](https://www.zellic.io/blog/formal-verification-weth/)), but these typically operate by either reasoning directly at the bytecode level or use simplified models of execution disconnected from the real bytecode semantics.

 4. **Vyper Semantics**: Limited formal work exists on Vyper's semantics.
 Our project will provide the first comprehensive formalisation of the language.